fractus-io/keras-tutorial/README.md

 layer = layers.Dense(16, input_shape=(784,))
 ```

-Layer has been created and it will only accept as input 2D tensors where the first dimension is 784.
+Layer has been created and it will accept as input 2D tensors where the first dimension is 784.
 This layer will return a tensor where the first dimension has been transformed to be 16.

 Thus this layer can only be connected to a downstream layer that expects 16- dimensional vectors as its input.